My Claude Code Setup

 1.1 The Problem

-If you’ve ever built lecture slides, you know the pain:
+If you’ve ever done serious academic work — built lecture slides, drafted a research paper, run a data analysis pipeline — you know the pain:

 - Context loss between sessions.
 You pick up where you left off, but Claude doesn’t remember why you chose that notation, what the instructor approved, or which bugs were fixed last time.

 - Quality is inconsistent.
 One slide has perfect spacing; the next overflows.
+One regression table has proper formatting; the next is missing standard errors.
 Citations compile in Overleaf but break locally.
-Figures look great on your screen but pixelated on a projector.

 - Review is manual and exhausting.
 You proofread 140 slides by hand.
+You re-read your paper for the fifth time looking for the same kinds of errors.
 You miss a typo in an equation.
-A student catches it during lecture.
+A student or referee catches it.

 - No one checks the math.
-Grammar checkers catch “teh” but not a flipped sign in a decomposition theorem.
+Grammar checkers catch “teh” but not a flipped sign in a decomposition theorem, a misspecified regression, or a broken replication.

 This workflow solves all of these problems.
-You describe what you want — “translate Lecture 5 to Quarto” or “create a new lecture on synthetic control” — and Claude handles the rest: plans the approach, implements it, runs specialized reviewers, fixes issues, verifies quality, and presents results.
+You describe what you want — “translate Lecture 5 to Quarto,” “review my paper before submission,” or “analyze this dataset and produce publication-ready tables” — and Claude handles the rest: plans the approach, implements it, runs specialized reviewers, fixes issues, verifies quality, and presents results.
 Like a contractor who manages the entire job.

 1.2 What Makes Claude Code Different